epiviz/epiviz-website/tutorials/content/metaviz/metagenomeSeq.md

 +++
 date = "2017-01-17T14:08:04-05:00"
-title = "MetagenomeSeq Differential Analysis" weight = 2
-toc = true
-draft = true
+title = "Differential Analysis with MetagenomeSeq and Metaviz" weight = 2 toc = true draft = true
 +++

-Today we will discuss using Metaviz along with the Bioconductor package metagenomeSeq to compute differential abundance and visualize the results.
-We will show how to use Metaviz features to further analyze and explore to accomplish statistically-guided interactive visualization.
+In this post we will show how to use Metaviz along with the Bioconductor package metagenomeSeq to perform a statistical and visual analysis of differential abundance of metagenomic data.

 First, the following libraries will need to be downloaded and loaded:
 ```{r, eval=FALSE}